eikek/fit4s/README.md

-# fit4s - read/write ANT FIT files with Scala
+# fit4s - encode and decode ANT FIT files with Scala

+This is a library for Scala 2.13 and 3.

 ## Format Protocol